ahmed-mahran/mypyright/README.md

 #### Marker interface or a `Protocol`

 `Protocol` is the pythonic way to do it.
-It is enough to define a `map_type` class method to enable type mapping magic rather than needing to import and explicitly extend the marker interface `TypeMap`.
+It is enough to define a `map_type` static method to enable type mapping magic rather than needing to import and explicitly extend the marker interface `TypeMap`.

 #### Type representation

 Types passed in or out of `map_type` method must be in a representation that both the user and the type checker understands.
 The type checker must understand it because the type checker will produce arguments and process returns, and the user must understand it because the user will process arguments and produce returns.
-Since every one/thing in this equation understands Python, representations in Python syntax is a natural choice.
+Since every one/thing in this equation understands python, representations in python syntax is a natural choice.

 Constructing return types (either expressions or definitions) via composition of literal strings is not ideal but in fact is more error-prone as strings are not checked for syntax nor for type correctness and in general is not processed as a piece of code in the development environment.

-Also, while using runtime type representations as input arguments makes it easier and natural for Python user, it poses a challenge on the static type checker to produce such representation given type expressions and definitions and could possibly lead to unnecessary code execution if the checker to depend on the interpreter.
+On the other hand, using runtime type representations as input arguments makes it easier and natural for python user.
+Also, it provides refied access to lots of type information that are not available given the type expression alone (like whether an identifier refers to a type variable or an object of a specific class) and might be necessary to construct the new type.
+However, this poses a challenge on the static type checker to produce such representation given type expressions and definitions and could possibly lead to unnecessary code execution if the checker to depend on the interpreter.

 This is in general a problem of code generation, and could be handled by consrtuction or manipulation of [ASTs](https://docs.python.org/3/library/ast.html) by directly dealing with ASTs or through a friendly [quasi-quotes](https://docs.scala-lang.org/overviews/quasiquotes/intro.html) representation.

+Some extra type context information could be provided along with type expression.

 #### `__class_getitem__` or `map_type`